-Oh yes, I also love all things red: pomegranate, beetroot, tomatoes, peppers, pots, and of course cranberries –especially when fresh and tart.
-So you may have heard my gasp from across the ocean when spotting this pretty non-Thermomix scone recipe at ChezUs.com.
+I love all things ginger, and all things red: pomegranate, beetroot, tomatoes, peppers, pots, and of course cranberries –especially when fresh and tart.
+So you may have heard me gasp out loud when spotting this pretty but non-Thermomix scone recipe at ChezUs.com.
 I’ve altered the ingredients a bit and adapted for Thermomix but the outcome stays close to the original.
 Certain to impress everyone you know… especially if you let them see how quickly these Thermomix scones come together.
 (Start these as you rise and they’ll be done before other family members have finished brushing their teeth!)

 - 2 tsp. baking powder

 - 1 tsp. salt

 - 110 g.
 (3.9 oz) unsalted butter (or coconut oil)

 - 80 g.
 (2.8 oz) crystallized ginger chunks

 - 120 g.
 (4.2 oz) cream, (can use light or heavy cream or milk, or coconut milk)

 - optional: additional cream, milk, or egg blended with water for brushing on top with sprinkling of sugar if desired